 A Castle For Christmas has all the hallmarks of a classic Christmas rom-com—picturesque location and a genetically blessed cast.
 The plot goes like this: Famed author, Sophie Brown (Brooke Shields), travels to Scotland hoping to buy a small castle of her own, but the prickly owner, Duke Myles (Cary Elwes), is reluctant to sell to a foreigner.
 Working to find a compromise, the pair constantly butt heads, but they just may find something more than they were expecting.
-This one drops 26 November.

 Single All The Way

 One of the most exciting Christmas movies dropping in 2021, Single All The Way is Netflix’s very first gay festive flick—and yes it’s amazing.
 It goes like this: Desperate to avoid his family’s judgment about his perpetual single status, Peter (Ugly Betty’s Michael Urie) convinces his best friend Nick (Philemon Chambers) to join him for the holidays and pretend that they're now in a relationship.
 But when Peter’s mother (Kathy Najimy) sets him up on a blind date with her handsome trainer James (Luke Macfarlane)—the plan goes awry.
-Single All The Way drops 2 December.

 Sloane (Emma Roberts) and Jackson (Australia’s Luke Bracey) hate the holidays.
 They constantly find themselves single, sitting at the kids' table, or stuck with awkward dates.
 But when these two strangers meet one Christmas, they make a pact to be each other’s “holidate” for every festive occasion throughout the next year.
 With a mutual disdain for the holidays, and assuring themselves that they have no romantic interest in the other, they make the perfect team.
 However, as a year of absurd celebrations come to an end, Sloane and Jackson find that sharing everything they hate may just prove to be something they unexpectedly love.
 You can watch it here.